Southern hospitality, savory hand pies, salads and slices of layer cake from Laurel Sanderson (formerly at Sugarplum Cake shop).

 Practical information Address: 60 rue du Cherche Midi, 75006 Nearest transport: Rennes (12), Vaneau (10) Hours: Closed Sunday & Monday; Open Tuesday-Saturday for lunch & dinner Reservations: Walk-ins Welcome Telephone: 06 88 88 48 23 Average price for lunch: 20-39€ Average price for dinner: 20-39€ Style of

-Astrance currently holds the #4 ranking in our list of our favorite Tasting Menus over 100€.
+Astrance is included among our favorite Tasting Menus over 100€.
 Practical information Address: 4 rue Beethoven, 75016 Nearest transport: Passy (6) Hours: Closed Saturday, Sunday & Monday; Open Tuesday-Friday.
-Reservations: Book many weeks in advance Telephone: 01 40 50 84
+Reservations: Book many weeks in advance Telephone: 01 40 50 84 40 Website Facebook Instagram Astrance

 The inspired cooking from Romain (formerly at Le Comptoir and La Régalade Saint-Honore) goes well beyond the satisfying sausage & mash of the old carte and Margaux’s service and wine selections make this a place where you’ll want to become a regular.